The Makes of an English Proficiency Test

 Reports show that anxiety among test takers, especially students, is on the rise.
 Taking a long, taxing English test can be exhausting for any non-native speaker.
 This type of stress can skew results and have negative impacts on test takers.
 In an effort to help combat fatigue, iTEP conducted years of research, and found that a 90-minute test was the perfect length.
 At 90-minutes, an English test can be comprehensive but not unnecessarily long, while collecting enough data to provide reliable, detailed scores.

-Perhaps the most crucial aspect of an effective English assessment test is that it can accurately evaluate the skills of a wide-range of people. iTEP’s exams are laid out so that even someone with a very minimal grasp of English can answer at least a few questions.
+Perhaps the most crucial aspect of an effective English assessment test is that it can accurately evaluate the skills of a wide-range of people within the Common European Framework of Reference. iTEP’s exams are laid out so that even someone with a very minimal grasp of English can answer at least a few questions.
 The writing section is open-ended, giving fluent or near-fluent students the chance to flex their muscle and really show how much they know.
 The graders will recognize the use complex structures, difficult verb tenses and other language nuances.

 The International Test of English Proficiency (iTEP) was introduced in 2008 to modernize English language assessment with on-demand scheduling, 24 hour grading, and accurate test data. iTEP provides a convenient and cost-effective testing option delivered in a highly secure environment.